Fate101/CraftCord-Connect/README.md

 - **Player Avatars in Embeds**: Minecraft player avatars are shown in Discord embeds
 - **System Events**: Server start/stop notifications
 - **Debug Mode**: Comprehensive logging for troubleshooting
+- **Discord Role Color Relay**: Usernames in Minecraft chat can be colored to match the sender's highest Discord role (with full hex color support, Minecraft 1.16+).
+Toggle with `relay.use-discord-role-color` in config.

 ## Requirements